UWPCE-PythonCert-ClassRepos/SP_Python220B_2019/students/anthony_mckeever/README.md

     * Ensure code is covered as close to 100% by unit tests as possible.
         * Excluding the "name is main" block if applicable.

-Once a branch meets the criteria above it can be merged to Master and a Pull Request can be made to merge to the upstream remote master and the assignment can be submitted.
+Once a branch meets the criteria above it can be *squashed* to Master and a Pull Request can be made to merge to the upstream remote master and the assignment can be submitted.